Object HistoryThis colourful woman’s tunic native to the Kacchi district of Balochistan province in Pakistan was purchased by

 Apart from that, the piece has corded tassels with plastic beads in orange, blue purple, red and mustard with plum, green, red, black and purple woollen threads.
 The lining in the piece is mostly linen and cotton with quilted-style running stitches.

-The back of the yoke has a printed woollen rectangular patch with pink floral and green foliage motifs.
+Yoke: (Synonym: Bodice_Yoke), a structured pattern fitted at the shoulders defining the structure of women’s garments.
+Introduced in c.
+1880s it defines the transition between the upper and lower parts of the garments and can now be found stitched-in where the blouse is separated from the skirt by a horizontal seam. has a printed woollen rectangular patch with pink floral and green foliage motifs.
 Small mirrors are sewn into the patch as embellishment along with floral and geometric motifs embroidered in shiny red metallic thread.

 The hem of the skirt has a broad border in ivory wool and silver metal foil wrapped around the woollen threads and silver-coloured metal cords.
 It is further secured at the underside with a blue cotton fabric with quilting style running stitch that also serves as a lining to the embroidered part of the skirt thus preventing the embroidered materials from uncomfortably rubbing against the skin of the wearer as well as preventing the embroidery from easy damage.